SatbirTanda/sdl_ios_guides/docs/Developer Tools/Relay/index.md

     *Initial app startup.
 This state is visible when the app is not connected to hardware running SDL Core via USB.*
 4. Connect the iOS device to the SDL Core using a USB cable.
 5. When the iOS device is connected to the SDL Core, the status under **USB Connection** should change from *Disconnected* to *Connected*.
 Wait for the the status of the **EASession** to change to *Connected*.
 The EASession is a communication channel between the Relay app and SDL Core.
+If **EASession** is not *Connected* within a few seconds pull and reconnect the USB cord to the SDL Core.

     <img src="assets/USBConnected.png" alt="relay app screen when USB has been connected successfully" width="200px">

-    *When Relay is initially connected via USB, but the connection isn't complete.*
+    *The Relay App is initially connected via USB, but the connection isn't complete.*

     <img src="assets/EASessionConnected.png" alt="relay app screen when EASession is complete" width="200px">

-    *When the Relay is fully connected via USB, and ready for server start.*
+    *The Relay App is fully connected via USB, and ready for server start.*
 6. Once the USB Connection and EASession are both set to *Connected*, the app is fully connected and ready for server start.
 Toggle the switch under **Server** to on.
 When the status of the server changes to *Available*, the IP address and port number of the wifi network the Relay app is connected to will appear under **Server**.

     <img src="assets/ServerStarted.png" alt="relay app screen with ip address and port number visible" width="200px">

-    *Server is now started, and awating connection.*
+    *Server is now started and awaiting connection.*
 7. Open the RPC Builder app in Xcode and click on the *run* button to launch the app in Xcode's iOS Simulator.
 Enter the IP address and port number from the Relay app into the RPC Builder app and click on *Next*.
 On the next page of the RPC Builder app, click on *Send*.
 8. Once the RPC Builder app is running on the Simulator, the status of **SDL** in the Relay app should change to *Connected*.